dyte-submissions/dyte-vit-2022-techschneiderrr/README.md

     <img src="images/Octocat.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">myAwesomeProject</h3>
+<h3 align="center">myAwesomeTool</h3>

   <p align="center">
-    This tool can check if the system has a minimum required version of a dependency installed on it.
+    This CLI tool can check if the system has a minimum required version of a dependency installed on it.
 Moreover, it provides with an option to to update the dependencies to a given version and make a pull request.
   </p>
 </div>